wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (a) the presumption of advancement does not apply between husband and wife:

-    *   (b) the presumption of resulting trust does not apply between husband and wife, civil union partners, or de facto partners:
+    *   (b) the presumption of resulting trust does not apply between spouses, civil union partners, or de facto partners:

     *   (c) the presumption that the use of a wife's income by her husband with her consent during the marriage is a gift does not apply between husband and wife.